doyonghoon/essential-bugsmusic-migrator/README.md

 A migrater reads these urls by line, and will treat it as a ready-to-parse if it starts with `http`.
 Commenting out like `//` will silently drop the url to be parsed.

+* You can find album links of Bug Music from the description section of [each playlist](https://www.youtube.com/watch?v=z060aThI9qM) in Essential channel of Youtube.
+Or, you can also find the full list of playlists from [the link](https://music.bugs.co.kr/musicpd/).

 * Run `python3 main.py`